-Plant, insect and disease identification and diagnostic services are offered at CCE-Tompkins for $5/sample.
+Plant, insect and disease identification and diagnostic services are offered at CCE-Dutchess for $20/sample.
 If necessary, samples can be sent to Cornell University for identification, at a charge of $25/sample.
 For more information about submitting a sample, visit: The Cornell University Diagnostic Laboratory.

 IPM for Homes - Cornell brochure with IPM strategies for managing insect pests in the home and garden